NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :x: **INCORRECT**

-> We're not saying it's **INCORRECT** to do this, just that it's not part of "flipped classroom" learning
+> We're not saying it's **INCORRECT** to do this, just that it's not part of "flipped classroom" learning.
 </details>

 ### Question 2